 Factors affecting iron absorption

 Meat factor, Vitamin A, Vitamin C and some fermented foods (miso, sauerkraut) enhance iron absorption.
 While factors such as calcium, polyphenols including tannins (in tea and coffee) and phytates (found in legumes, soy protein isolates and grains etc.) inhibit iron absorption.
-Because of the presence of inhibitors or enhancers, the bioavailability of iron can vary 10-fold from different meals with a similar iron content.
+Because of the presence of inhibitors or enhancers, the bioavailability of iron can vary 10-fold from different meals with similar iron content.
 Crazy!

 Iron deficiency and performance

 Even a mild shortage of iron stores can affect training and performance.
 Insufficient iron impacts our maximal oxygen uptake in the muscles, endurance capacity and efficiency.